Luyando24/zamora/migration_guide.md

 # Database Migration Guide

-Since I cannot execute commands directly against your production Supabase database (for security), you need to apply the schema changes manually.
+Since you are connected to a remote Supabase project and the `supabase` CLI is not available in your environment, you cannot run `supabase db reset`.

+Instead, follow these steps to apply the latest fixes and schema changes.

-## Option 1: Supabase Dashboard (Recommended)
+## Step 1: Apply the Consolidated Fix

-1. Open the file `supabase/FULL_DB_SETUP.sql` in this editor.
+1. Open the file `supabase/migrations/20251207_CONSOLIDATED_FIX.sql` in this editor.
 2. Copy the entire content of the file.
 3. Go to your **Supabase Dashboard** (https://supabase.com/dashboard).
 4. Select your project.